Shibari, Sound, & Sananga

 energetic communication, not sexuality or performance.

-Sound— vibration, tone, and frequency to regulate the nervous system and settle the body after emotional or energetic opening.
+Sound— vibration, tone, & frequency to regulate the nervous system and settle the body after emotional or energetic opening.

 Together, these practices create a ceremony designed to help you meet your edges with honesty and move through them with support.